Lightspeed, John Joseph Adams

 About Tanith Lee

-Tanith Lee (1947–2015) was a legend in science fiction and fantasy writing.
-She wrote more than 90 novels and 300 short stories, and was the winner of multiple World Fantasy Awards, a British Fantasy Society Derleth Award, the World Fantasy Lifetime Achievement Award, and the Bram Stoker Award for Lifetime Achievement in Horror
+Tanith Lee was a legend in science fiction and fantasy, and the winner of multiple World Fantasy Awards, a British Fantasy Society Derleth Award, the World Fantasy Lifetime Achievement Award, and the Bram Stoker Award for Lifetime Acheivement in Horror.
+She wrote over 50 novels and short story collections, among them the bestselling Flat Earth Series.
+She passed away in 2015.

 About Orson Scott Card